mathspp/mathspp/pages/02.blog/lsbasi-apl-part4/item.en.md

 ===

-!!!
-I now live stream the development of the RGSPL interpreter [here](/twitch) !!! and then later upload the recordings to [my YouTube channel](/youtube).

 In the previous post I said I would be making less changes in between each blog post to make the blog posts smaller, but now I went back to check the changes I had